What is the application process?

 Getting to know you

 The aim in the first meeting is to see what you need to get out of the Equity Release scheme.
-Your adviser will go into the details about budget, time scale and any particular terms that might apply.
+Your advisor will go into the details about budget, time scale and any particular terms that might apply.

 They want to get to know you and discuss your priorities.
 They’ll also continue to talk about your income, outgoings, debts, health and lifestyle – like they did in the initial call.